 Travelling to the UK illegally is a lot more risky than people think.
 People smugglers don’t care about your safety – only your money.
 Many people, including children, have been seriously injured or even died trying to travel to the UK in unsafe small boats or lorries.
 No more lives should be lost in this way.

 Even if you survive the dangerous journey, the potential risks once you reach the UK are huge, whether you’re detained by UK authorities or not.
-These are just some of the risks illegal migrants face.
+These are just some of the risks you could face.

 Risks of travelling to the UK in a small boat